JWock82/Pynite/README.md

 v2.0.2
 * Added docstrings to the VTK `Renderer` class to help the user.
 * Enforced use of properties instead of attributes in the VTK `Renderer` and added docstrings to properties help the user make decisions.
-* Made the VTK `Renderer`'s `update` method private.
-This method is used internally by the `render_model` method.
-There was no reason for users to use this method.
 * Removed the VTK `Renderer`'s properties that began with "set_".
 These were redundant and caused confusion.
 The prefix "set_" is no longer used to access or set any of the `Renderer`'s properties.

 v2.0.1